TaoLee0510/seq_sim/README.md

 Install:
 For macOS user:
-Import the project to Xcode to user it directly.
+Import the project to Xcode to use it directly.

 For Linux user:(clang is highly recommanded)